sab4tg/OTW/bandit/bandit17_18.md

 $ diff passwords.*
 ```

-An annoying aspect of bandit18 is that the `.bashrc` configuration file for bandit18 doesn't let you log in using bash.
+An annoying aspect of bandit18 is that the `.bashrc` configuration file for bandit18 doesn't let you log in using bash over ssh.
 Thus, you need to use a different shell.
 While establishing a login shell is the default behavior for using secure shell, the `ssh` command takes a command parameter to pass along to the receiver in case you want to execute different functionality than a login shell.
 So we can use the following:

 ```
 $ ssh bandit18@bandit.labs.overthewire.org -p 2220 {command}